Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 - **Double-Tap to Evade**: By default you can evade by doubletapping in a certain direction. **Disable it** and bind dodge to your mouse wheel.
 Trust me you will thank me later.
 - **Melee Attack Assist**: This option prevents you from accidentally walking through an enemy when attacking.
 I would recommend turning it of as it prevents you from standing inside enemies.

+## 9.6 Restrictions of a free to play account

+There are a few restrictions placed on free to play accounts.
+These exist to prevent malicious players from abusing the system.
+While there are a few more I will list the most important ones here:

+- Only 2 character slots of the initial 5
+- Can't leave starter maps before level 10
+- Can not send items or gold through mail and only send mail to mutual friends (having each other on the friendlist)
+- Can only see mapchat and can only whisper mutual friends or players on the same map
+- Can only use LfG one level 30 is reached
+- no login rewards
+- gem Store is limited, currency exchange is only gems to gold and the trading post is restricted to certain things
+- no forum posting
+- no access to HoT or PoF content

+A full list of the restrictions can be found [here](https://wiki.guildwars2.com/wiki/Account#Free_accounts).

+> Though these might sound like harsher restrictions I still recommend anyone to use f2p in order to evaluate whether or not they will like the game.
+There is still hundreds of hours of content in the core game alone.

 [To the top](#Guild Wars 2 new Player Tutorial)

 ---